 In addition, substance abuse is already costing the U.S. more than $740 billion (in the form of health care, crime-related expenditure, and low productivity at work).

 These figures should be cause for alarm, because some of these numbers aren’t going down.
 The reality is that many people – including teenagers – are going through substance abuse.
 If this issue isn’t addressed immediately, it may progress to drug overdose and increase the risk of life-threatening health conditions.

 With the growing epidemic on substance abuse, it’s important to talk about these things on the real-world perspective.
-Aside from the facts and figures presented above, the following stories – coming from real people with actual experiences – should help us learn more about the seriousness of substance abuse.
+Aside from the facts and figures presented above, the following stories and addiction recovery quotes from real people should help us learn more about the seriousness of substance abuse.

 This is about the story that a father shared regarding the struggles that his daughter had to go through.
 Cassey was a heroin addict and died just a few days after she was rushed to the hospital.